 The global teleradiology market size was valued at USD 3.6 billion in 2019 and is anticipated to register a CAGR of 13.9% over the forecast period.
 Rising demand for teleradiology in cases of second opinion and emergencies is one of the high impact rendering drivers of the market.
 Moreover, a shortage of healthcare professionals, especially in sub-specialist segments such as pediatric, neurology, and musculoskeletal radiology, is leading to the adoption of teleradiology services.
 Teleradiology helps healthcare professionals access patient information irrespective of the distance, thereby improving diagnostic coverage.
-Therefore, growing adoption of teleradiology for timely diagnosis is expected to drive the market during the forecast period.
+Therefore, the growing adoption of teleradiology for timely diagnosis is expected to drive the market during the forecast period.

 Integration of Artificial Intelligence (AI) into teleradiology, implementation of Picture Archiving and Communication System (PACS), and growing R&D activities pertaining to eHealth are several other factors expected to boost the demand for teleradiology services over the forecast period.
-For instance, HDM World, a teleradiology service provider in Latin America, chose RamSoft Powerserver (PACS), a cloud-based data communication system, for its business model.
+For instance, HDM World, a teleradiology service provider in Latin America, chose RamSoft's PowerServer PACS, a cloud-based data communication system, for its business model.
 This is expected to increase the speed and safety of patient data transfer, thereby enabling quicker diagnosis.

-Teleradiology applications comprise tele-consultation, tele-monitoring, and tele-diagnosis, which enable radiologists to effectively perform their daily work.
+Teleradiology applications comprise teleconsultation, telemonitoring, and telediagnosis, which enable radiologists to effectively perform their daily work.
 Teleradiology provides effective on-site solutions via cloud network globally and real-time interpretation.
-Increasing incidence of chronic diseases such as breast cancer, cellulitis, and osteomyelitis, and growing number of emergency cases in less developed regions are further expected to drive the market.
+Increasing incidence of chronic diseases such as breast cancer, cellulitis, and osteomyelitis, and a growing number of emergency cases in less developed regions, are further expected to drive the market.

-Introduction of favorable government initiatives such as Health Insurance Portability and Accountability Act of 1996 in U.S. ensures that all patient information has end-to-end protection from cybercrimes.
+The introduction of favorable government initiatives such as the Health Insurance Portability and Accountability Act of 1996 in the U.S. ensures that all patient information has end-to-end protection from cybercrimes.
 Therefore, every teleradiology service in the U.S. must be in compliance with this act.
 Such initiatives improve patient and physician confidence in teleradiology services, increasing their adoption rate during the forecast period.
-Similarly, the availability of healthcare coverage pertaining to teleradiology services in countries such as U.S. and Australia are expected to support market growth.
+Similarly, the availability of healthcare coverage pertaining to teleradiology services in countries such as the U.S. and Australia is expected to support market growth.